top of page

 "Atypical" depression is a type of mental illness that does not follow the typical presentation for this disorder.
 Symptoms can include: feeling tearful or irritable without reason, getting easily frustrated with small tasks, excessive eating or weight gain, excessive sleep, fatigue or weakness, intense sensitivity to rejection, and strongly reactive moods.

-Symptoms & Causes of Depression
+Symptoms & Causes Of Depression

 Causes of Depression